atomix/atomix.github.io/atomix/docs/groups.md

 });
 ```

-Leave events may occur when a member explicitly `leave`s the group or when the node to which a member belongs crashes or is otherwise disconnected from the cluster.
+Leave events may occur when a member explicitly [`leave`][LocalMember.leave]s the group or when the node to which a member belongs crashes or is otherwise disconnected from the cluster.
 When a client's session expires, the group state machine automatically removes members associated with that session from the group.

 ### Listing the members in the group

 Users of the distributed group do not have to join the group to interact with it.
 For instance, while a server may participate in the group by joining it, a client may interact with the group just to get a list of available members.
-To access the list of group members, use the `members()` getter:
+To access the list of group members, use the [`members()`][DistributedGroup.members] getter:

 ```java
 DistributedGroup group = atomix.getGroup("foo").join();